FACULTY: Antonova (Graduate Director), Fiordo, Kim, Kalbfleisch, Lee, Pasch, Rakow, and Shafer

 Admission Requirements for consideration for the Doctor of Philosophy degree in the Communication Program include:

 - Cumulative undergraduate GPA of 3.0 or higher OR MA degree in Communication

 - Statement of interest, including personal goals and the relevance of the Ph.D. in Communication to those goals.

 - Original academic paper, 10-15 pages in length, reflecting the student’s ability to articulate and synthesize ideas.

 - Three letters of recommendation from sources familiar with the applicant’s potential as a doctoral student in Communication.

 - To be considered for a teaching assistantship, the student must submit a statement of teaching philosophy and letters of recommendation must address the student’s teaching abilities.

 - Satisfy the School of Graduate Studies’ English Language Proficiency requirements as published in the graduate catalog.

-Note: For both Masters and Ph.D. applicants, students whose native language is not English are not permitted to hold teaching assistantships unless they have attained a score of at least 50 on the SPEAK (Speaking Proficiency English Assessment Kit) or the TSE (Test of Spoken English).
+Note: Students whose native language is not English are not permitted to hold teaching assistantships unless they have attained a score of at least 50 on the SPEAK (Speaking Proficiency English Assessment Kit) or the TSE (Test of Spoken English).
 The test is administered at the University, after the student arrives on campus.